“Guys, remember when we said we’d never drink booze and then when we started, after that we told that we’d never smoke weed? Shit, look at us now.”

 “Sure you can do it while standing up?”
 Kev laughed

-“Wait, wait, wait,” I interrupted him “It’s like that last time when you began telling it will be super serious, but in the end, it turned out a story about an unfortunate guy at the party.”
+“Wait, wait, wait.”
+I interrupted him “It’s like that last time when you began telling it will be super serious.
+But in the end, it turned out a story about an unfortunate guy at the party.”

 “Lads, you’re ready?”

 “Guys, listen.
-I’m not flying away,” he took a drag from a joint “I was about to board that plane,” he pointed into the sky, to a plane who were ascending into the clouds “but I changed my mind.
-Something just didn’t felt right and I wanted to spend time with you guys.”
+I’m not flying away.” he took a drag from a spliff “I was about to board that plane.” he pointed into the sky, to a plane who was ascending into the clouds “But I changed my mind.
+Something didn’t feel right, and I wanted to spend more time with you guys.”

-Rich turned his back to him and walked slightly away from him, muttering words under his nose.
-Once he turned back, Kev immediately started talking.
+Rich turned his back to him and walked away from him, muttering words under his nose.
+Once Rich was about to turn back, Kev immediately started talking.

 “Come on guys, I wanted to spend more time with you, I can always buy another ticket.”

-“No you can’t, and you know it Kev.”
+“No you can’t, and you know it Kev!”
 Rich got angry at him